 Counterparty bank details are maintained on the Councils Bankers website and the in house system.
-The banking website requires two approvals for a new counterparty to be added.
+Any amendments on the banking system to counterparty bank accounts need to be approved by an authorised signatory.

 Staff Training and Qualifications

 Dacorum Borough Council recognises the importance of ensuring that all staff involved in the treasury management function are fully equipped to undertake the duties and responsibilities allocated to them.
 It will therefore seek to appoint individuals who are both capable and experienced, and will provide training for staff to enable them to acquire and maintain an appropriate level of expertise, knowledge and skills.
 The responsible officer will recommend and implement the necessary arrangements.